-The Clear Administrative Services Standards-based Credential Program (CASC) is offered by VCOE for novice administrators who possess a Preliminary Administrative Services Credential.
+The Administrator Induction Program is offered by VCOE for novice administrators who possess a Preliminary Administrative Services Credential.
 In consultation with the employer and a qualified mentor, candidates develop a Leadership Action Plan that builds on prior knowledge and experiences.
 Over the two year program, candidates are assessed on their growth toward becoming proficient in the California Professional Standards for Educational Leaders (CPSELs) and to earn a Clear Administrative Credential.

 The Ventura County Designated Subjects (DSC) Credential Program is approved by the Commission on Teacher Credentialing (CTC) to recommend Preliminary and Clear Credentials for teachers assigned to Career Technical Education and Adult Education classes a for the DSC Clear Credential.
 The program is a blend of direct instruction, self-paced, and online coursework.
 Although a fee-based program, some DSC candidates may qualify for tuition support through a grant from the CTC.